dabb3/nest-api-challenge/README.md

 After installing RabbitMQ, search for *RabbitMQService - start* on windows search bar to start RabbitMQ.
 The same process can be done by *RabbitMQService - stop* to stop RabbitMQ.
 I used *MongoDB* and *RabbitMQ* locally.
 No cloud framework was used in this project.

+## FINAL CONSIDERATIONS

+It took me almost two days to fix all the problems and understand how an event via RabbitMQ works, the most annoying part to solve was sending the email after the post request was sent because my data was being created in my local MongoDB database but the event was not being sent, after many attempts, a lot of reading and spending a lot of time on stackoverflow, I managed to get the events to work.